 Who Is Uketsu?

 Almost nothing is known about the person behind the name.
-Uketsu (雨穴, which translates to “rain hole”) is a Japanese author and YouTuber who appears in public wearing a white papier-mache mask, a black bodysuit, and a voice changer that modulates his voice to sound something between mechanical and childlike.
-His true identity is known to roughly 30 people — his family, publisher, and a small group of collaborators.
-He is a man.
-He lives in Kanagawa Prefecture, southwest of Tokyo.
-He spent part of his childhood in Surrey, England.
-He was working at a supermarket when he began posting online.
-That is more or less the complete profile.
+Uketsu (雨穴, which translates to "rain hole") is a Japanese author and YouTuber.
+He appears in public in a white papier-mache mask and a black bodysuit.
+A voice changer modulates his voice to sound between mechanical and childlike.
+About 30 people know his true identity: his family, his publisher, and a small group of collaborators.

 The rest followed quickly.
-By 2024, three of Uketsu’s books occupied simultaneous slots in Japan’s top 10 fiction bestsellers.
-Strange Pictures (変な絵, Hen na e), published in Japan in 2022 and translated into English by Jim Rion in January 2025, sold over 1.5 million copies in Japan alone and has been translated into more than 30 languages.
-It was shortlisted for Waterstones’ 2025 Book of the Year and topped Germany’s May 2025 Krimibestenliste.
-A manga adaptation by Aiba Kiko launched in 2024.
+By 2024, three books by Uketsu held slots in Japan's top 10 fiction bestsellers at the same time.
+Strange Pictures (変な絵, Hen na e) came out in Japan in 2022.
+Jim Rion translated it into English in January 2025.
+It sold over 1.5 million copies in Japan alone, and it now exists in more than 30 languages.

 Why This Summary and Analysis Exists

-Nobody has put up a truly detailed, chapter-level breakdown of Strange Pictures in English.
-Reviews exist, plot summaries exist, but nothing that maps the structural puzzle, traces the planted clues back to their payoffs, and explains why this book works the way it does.
-That is what this piece is.
-It is the complete summary and analysis, chapter by chapter, with a full master map of narrative threads at the end.
+It is the complete summary and analysis, chapter by chapter.
+A full master map of narrative threads sits at the end.
 If you have already read the book, this is the deepest dive available.
 If you have not, this will tell you exactly how it was built and why it is worth your time.

 Fair warning: this is the kind of analysis that only works with full spoilers.
 Everything is revealed.